Scheduled and custom tours

 James's teenage years took him through Europe, North America and ultimately Asia, thinking nothing of skipping college lessons for a long trip to India!
-Since graduating from (and during!) university he has concentrated his birding activities within the region, studying the birds and building an intimate knowledge of their identification, vocalisations and behaviour.
-The culmination of his field-time has resulted in the publication of over 50 manuscripts and articles in the past 10 years, viewable here, and lead-author of the recently published field guide, Birds of the Indonesian Archipelago, as well as studying a PhD about the taxonomically cryptic species of the region and their conservation status.
+Since graduating from (and during!) university he has concentrated his birding activities within the region, studying the birds and building an intimate knowledge of their identification, vocalisations and behaviour, as well as discovering three undescribed species to science in Indonesia.
+The culmination of his field-time has resulted in the publication of over 55 manuscripts and articles in the past 11 years, viewable here, and lead-author of the recently published field guide, Birds of the Indonesian Archipelago, as well as studying a PhD about the taxonomically cryptic species of the region and their conservation status.
 James is a keen conservationist, with a particular interest in trying to put an end to the illegal bird trade in Asia by surveying and monitering bird markets, and has produced a number of reports on the subject.
 Like all our leaders, James has more than a passing interest in the mammals of the region, and is attempting to see all of Asia's megafauna and primates (a very slow, drawn-out and often frustrating process!), and delights in sharing his knowledge of them with others.

 Rob began birding almost as soon as he could lift a pair of binoculars and foreign travel soon developed this into a passion for world birding, with a special interest in the birds of the Oriental region.
 Since graduating with a BSc in genetics he has travelled throughout the region spending several years in the field, visiting many remote areas in search of the regions very rarest birds.
 Rob is an accomplished photographer and keen sound recordist who has authored several scientific papers on the vocalisations, distribution and taxonomy of the region’s birds and enjoys sharing his knowledge and enthusiasm with others.